CristianPessatti/RBras-Site/content/en/about/_index.md

 - 'For many years, RBras published the Biometrics Bulletin, a dissemination organ distributed in Brazil and in some neighboring countries.
 But, this publication ceased a few years ago.'
 - 'At that time, RBras has 152 members and is the only Region of the International Society of Biometrics operating in Latin America.'

+historia_title_2: 'THE BRAZILIAN REGION OF THE INTERNATIONAL BIOMETRY SOCIETY (RBras) IN THE PERIOD FROM 1988 to 2005'
+historia_subtitle_2: '(Historical summary written by Prof. Dr. Décio Barbin)'
 historia_paragrafos_2:
 - 'From 1988 until June 2004, they were Presidents of RBras:'
 - 'Clóvis de Araújo Peres: 1988/90; Clarice Garcia Borges Demetrius: 1990/92; João Gilberto Correa da Silva: 1992/94; Sérgio do Nascimento Kronka: 1994/96; Carlos Roberto Padovani: 1996/98; Clarice Garcia Borges Demetrius: 1998/2000; Maria Cecília Mendes Barreto: 2000/02; Clarice Garcia Borges Demetrius: 2002/04.'